Wormholes with matter haunted by conformally coupled ghosts

 Let us notice two limiting cases at this stage: should no matter source be assumed besides the ghost, the value $C=\sqrt{2}$ would be fixed by the first Einstein equation, Eq.~\eqref{ee1}.
-In such a case, where the ghost is the only source supporting the wormhole, ${\rho_{\rm eff} = \rho_{\phi}}$ and therefore we have $C^2=2$, the case already studied in the literature \cite{Ellis:1973yv,Karakasis:2021tqx} is recovered.
-Finally the trivial case when ${C=0}$, no ghost scalar field is present, and thus only matter threads the wormhole.
+In this case the ghost is the only source supporting the wormhole, {\it i.e.}, ${\rho_{\rm eff} = \rho_{\phi}}$, and therefore we get $C^2=2$.
+This was already studied in the literature in Refs.~\cite{Ellis:1973yv,Karakasis:2021tqx}.
+Finally, in the trivial case when ${C=0}$, no ghost scalar field is present, and thus only matter threads the wormhole.

-By introducing a new variable \be \eta=\frac{r_0}{r}\,, \ee the domain of $r$, {\it i.e.} ${r\in [r_0,\infty [}$ is compactified to ${\eta\in \,]0,1]}$, which simplifies the analysis of the solutions.
+By introducing a new variable, \be \eta=\frac{r_0}{r}\,, \ee the domain of $r$, {\it i.e.}, ${r\in [r_0,\infty [}$, is compactified to ${\eta\in \,]0,1]}$, which simplifies the analysis of the solutions.

 With this redefinition at hand, the uncoupled ghost field profile is displayed in Fig.~\ref{phi_un}.
 Since Eq.~\eqref{uncoupled} is invariant under ${({\phi},C)\mapsto(-{\phi},-C)}$, we restrict ourselves to the ${C\geqslant 0}$ case.
-Near the throat the field decays faster as $C$ increases.
+Near the throat, the field decays faster as $C$ increases.
 This can easily be appreciated by expanding Eq.~\eqref{uncoupled} around $r_0$, \be\phi \approx \phi_0+C\sqrt{2}\sqrt{\frac{r}{r_0}-1}+\mathcal{O}\left[(r-r_0)^{3/2}\right]\,.\ee The special case $C=0$ yields a constant value for the ghost field, recovering a model where only matter threads the wormhole, {\it i.e.}, ${{\rho}_\phi=0}$ and ${\rho_m \equiv \rho_{\rm eff}}$.
 On the other hand, as mentioned above, the choice ${C^2=2}$ (solid line in Fig.~\ref{phi_un}) recovers a theory where the ghost field is the sole source supporting the wormhole \cite{Ellis:1973yv,Karakasis:2021tqx}, ${\rho_m=0}$ and ${{\rho}_\phi\equiv\rho_{\rm eff}}$.

 The energy densities for both the ghost and the matter species are displayed in Fig.~\ref{rho_phi_un}.
 Depending on the value of the integration constant $C$, which by Eq.~\eqref{dif_uncoupled} is directly related with the ghost value at the throat, the energy densities of both sources will contribute to sum up to $\rho_{\rm eff}$.
 However, although the energy density of the ghost, Eq.~\eqref{rho_phi_uncoupled}, is strictly negative, the energy density of matter obviously can attain positive values.
 Therefore, one may tailor this pure uncoupled solution, through the value of $C$, so as to render the ghost the only exotic source while sustaining the wormhole.
 Contrary to what concerns matter, the scalar field, if present, is doomed to violate all of the energy conditions due to Eq.~\eqref{nec1}.